 While Japanese people might not realize it, they regard cleaning up public spaces or neighborhoods to be a virtue.

 In elementary and high schools, pupils clean their classrooms every day.
 Thus, they are used to cleaning up public spaces.
 You will often see people cleaning the roads in front of their houses or even in their neighborhoods.
 In addition, volunteers clean up busy areas in Tokyo, including parks, beaches, and other public spaces.
 As some of you may know, Japanese soccer fans are known to clean the stadium after matches.
 This activity became well-known when Japanese soccer fans cleaned the stadium after the Japanese team lost their match during the 2018 World Cup in Russia.
 Japan’s World Cup team also left behind a spotless locker room with a “thank-you” note.
-This story became well-known and this year (about a month ago), during the Rugby World Cup in Japan, teams from France, Namibia, and Italy cleaned their locker rooms themselves after their matches.
+This story became well-known and during the Rugby World Cup in Japan in 2019 teams from France, Namibia, and Italy cleaned their locker rooms themselves after their matches.

 The 1964 Tokyo Olympics are the main reason why Japan is so clean.